Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 id | The ID of the store
-currency-id | The ID of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store store-description | The description of the store
+number-of-reviews | The number of store reviews created for the store average-score | The average score of the store reviews, out of 10 number-of-products | The number of products belonging to the store where both the :active and :continued fields have a value of true number-of-product-cancellations | The number of products belonging to the store that have been discontinued without the store owner providing advance notice currency-id | The ID of the currency that the store's products are purchasable with currency-id | The name of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located mid-location-name | The name of the mid location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store store-description | The description of the store